 We’re lucky to have some amazing trails in our backyard, and even luckier to be part of such an amazing and supportive cycling community.
-The recent sunshine, rapid snow melt, and warm days have got us all thinking about riding bike with friends again.
-However at this time.
+Longer days, sunny weather, and prime riding conditions are abundant at this time.
 With the move into Phase 3 of BC’s re-opening plan, we look forward to welcoming visitors back to Revelstoke and to our trails.
-We encourage everyone to follow the BC provincial government’s recommended public health guidelines to prevent the spread of Covid-19.
+We encourage everyone to follow the BC provincial government’s recommended public health guidelines in preventing the spread of Covid-19.

 - To avoid crowding in parking lots, ride to the trails whenever possible or choose to park at alternative locations (ie. Boulder snowmobile lots and Macpherson Nordic Lodge)

-- If you do drive, DO NOT carpool to the trail with people outside of your immediate household.
+- If you do drive, avoid carpooling to the trail with people outside of your immediate household.

 - Leave a minimum of two metres spacing between yourself and others outside of your “bubble”; give other trail users plenty of room when passing or at trail junctions.

 - Engage in low risk activities.
 For mountain biking, this means staying well within your comfort zone and riding features you are familiar with.